Thank You for Voting Us “Best Hotel” Seven Years in a Row!

 The Desmond Hotel & Conference Center has been an independent, family-owned and operated business since 1974.
 It remains one of a few privately owned hotels in the Capital Region.
 Priding itself on outstanding hospitality, award-winning food and superb accommodations – the Desmond family considers its customer service among the utmost importance.
-Consistently voted the best among Albany’s hotels, we are proud to be celebrating 40 years of service.
+Consistently voted the best among Albany’s hotels, we are proud to be celebrating over 40 years of service.

 Early 1970’s – Philadelphia native John K. Desmond, Jr. visited Albany for business and realized there was a need for a premier hotel in the area.
 While driving on Wolf Rd, which at that time was still mostly farms, Mr. Desmond could not locate a hotel for the evening, and noticed there was prime land available near the Albany Airport.

 1974 – Originally named The Americana Inn, the new hotel opened its doors in January and was a joint enterprise between John K. Desmond, Jr. and American Airlines.
 The hotel featured 183 guest rooms and a unique indoor courtyard called The Village Green along with two restaurants, The Green Tree Coffee Shop and The Patroon Room, and a bar, The Tavern on the Green.
 One year later, in 1975, American Airlines departed the hotel business to focus on their growing air service.